 Since retiring from full time employment, Barbara has dedicated her life to rescuing and caring for wild exotic cats that were facing death after being evicted from their home for the third time.

 Tiger Touch Sanctuary she founded with John in 1996.
 The cats lived out their natural lives in a secure environment.
 Endangered wild cats have an average life span of twenty years.
 All thirteen exotic cats have since died.
 Tiger Touch sanctuary was a membership organization.
 John and Barbara enjoyed wonderful interaction with the cats, while observing their bond with humans and where their futures lie together.

 Barbara now lives alone in the Nevada desert.
 She is excited to share Sandstone’s 50 year rich history for those born afterwards.
 Four documentary parts of the sexual revolution are available for viewing on her website.
 In Parts 2 and 3 of documentary selection calls attention to bestselling author Alex Comfort’s, THE JOY OF SEX and MORE JOY and states that ”if Sandstone Retreat were a school, these books would be required reading.”

-Barbara has published her first book, ‘Free Love and The Sexual Revolution: Finding Yourself by Removing Sexual Boundaries’, in which she shares her story of being the co-founder of the Sandstone Retreat for the first time ever.
-‘Free Love and The Sexual Revolution’ is available from barbarawilliamson.org
+Barbara has published her first book, ‘the Journey of the most Liberated woman in America, in which she shares her story of being the co-founder of the Sandstone Retreat for the first time ever is available from barbarawilliamson.org